-With our monetization program, ads get automatically and dynamically inserted on your content.
+With our Ad Exchange program, ads get automatically and dynamically inserted on your content.
 You can choose whether you want them to be active on every episode or only on a few of them, if only at the start (pre-roll) or at the end (post-roll), or choosing where exactly the ad is going to be heard by inserting a cue point for a mid-roll.

 Remember that you can enable or disable revenue sharing on any of your podcasts or episodes, at any time.